m75software/crafty/README.md

-# This is a mirror copy of Crafty, please create PR's on https://gitlab.com/crafty-controller/crafty-web
+# This is a mirror of Crafty, please create PR's on https://gitlab.com/crafty-controller/crafty-web

 # Crafty Controller
 > Python based Server Manager / Web Portal for your Minecraft Server